A Stylish Dining Table for the More-the-Merrier Type

 Pairing natural stone with a stainless-steel base, the piece has the covert sophistication of a Swiss army knife.
 A lifting mechanism allows the integrated center-leaf to rise once the other two halves of the table have been separated.
 Not only is this feat of engineering accomplished with a stone surface (wood is the typical material of choice), it also allows for the seamless adding and subtracting, welcoming and suffering, of more guests.

-Available at DDC, New York’s hip contemporary design sanctuary, Adler is offered in 180 stone varieties and with various tabletop shapes—rectangular, organic, boat-shaped, or oval—along with four distinct bases.
+Available at DDC, New York’s hip contemporary design sanctuary, Adler is offered in 180 stone varieties and with various tabletop shapes—rectangular, organic, boat-shaped, or oval—along with four distinct bases (Version see here: $18,305).
 The cross-legged version shown gives the elegant, slightly trippy sense that the table is floating on air.
 Or maybe that’s the sensation of dinner almost being over.

 Comments